canro91/canro91.github.io/_posts/2019-08-02-PostfixNotationAnInterviewExercise.md

 tags: tutorial interview csharp
 ---

 You are applying for your first position or for a new job.
 You are asked to complete a coding exercise: evaluate an expression in postfix notation.
-Let's what is postfix notation and how to evaluate one in C#.
+Let's see what is postfix notation and how to evaluate postfix expressions in C#.

 ## What is Postfix Notation?